austinmoffa/fPlan/README.md

 I'm putting this out there because I've found need to make nearly this same project twice now and never again!

+## Demo
+Just download and open the index.html
+Everything should be straightforward.

 ## License
 WTFPL